MicahElliott/captain/README.md

 [Overcommit](https://github.com/sds/overcommit), Captain is:

 - Simple: workflow is just calling commands or the scripts you already have
-- No dependencies: if you have Zsh installed, you're already done
+- No dependencies: if you have Zsh installed (it's everywhere!), you're already done
 - Client-compatible: other managers don't play nice with some git clients (eg, magit)
-- Basic: config is just a `capt.zsh` control file with arrays of scripts for each hook (no yaml etc)
+- Basic: config is just a `.capt/share.sh` control file with shell arrays of scripts for each hook (no yaml etc)
-- Clear: your standard git-hooks become one-line calls to `capt`
+- Clear and concise: your standard git-hooks become one-line calls to `capt`
 - Fun: get ideas for new checks and be entertained by the Captain!
 - All documentation right here: this readme is all you need
 - Tiny and transparent: read and understand the whole code base (one file) in minutes